 But you will be bathing the elephants in a mud pit so you’ll want to bring a swimsuit to wear under your clothes.
-And preferably a swimsuit that you don’t mind getting dirty (it will most certainly need to be washed after your elephant adventure).
+And preferably a swimsuit that you don’t mind getting dirty (it will most certainly need to wash it after your elephant adventure).

 Getting to the Sanctuary

-At the time of our visit, the Maerim Elephant Sanctuary had 6 elephants and were in the process of acquiring 1 more.
-They were rescued from various operations around Thailand including logging companies, riding camps, and circus shows.
+At the time of our visit, the Maerim Elephant Sanctuary had 6 elephants and was in the process of acquiring one more.
+They were rescued from various operations around Thailand, including logging companies, riding camps, and circus shows.
 They even had a rescue baby elephant – Sethi – who was rescued from a circus in 2017.

-At Maerim Elephant Sanctuary you can choose to do a half-day, full-day, or two-day visit.
+At Maerim Elephant Sanctuary, you can choose to do a half-day, full-day, or two-day visit.
 The activities and timeline of each program are outlined on their website.
-We chose the half-day morning excursion so we were picked up from our hotel bright and early at 7:00am and driven 45 minutes to the sanctuary.
+We chose the half-day morning excursion.
+We were picked up from our hotel bright and early at 7 am and driven 45 minutes to the sanctuary.

-When we arrived we found that there were going to be about 25 people in our group.
-We were told that the group size ranges depending on the time of year.
+When we arrived, we found that there were going to be about 25 people in our group.
+We learned that the group size ranges depending on the time of year.
 And since we were visiting during Chiang Mai’s Yee Ping lantern festival, local elephant sanctuaries were in high demand.
-If you go during low season you may find that you have the whole place to yourself!
+If you go during the low season, you may find that you have the whole place to yourself!

-After changing into our elephant uniforms we were given an overview of the elephants and how to interact with them by our English-speaking guide.
+After changing into our elephant uniforms, we received an overview of the elephants and how to interact with them by our English-speaking guide.
 Then we grabbed our little satchels to fill with bananas, pumpkin, and sugarcane.

-From there we walked over to the elephants and were able to feed and interact with them.
+From there, we walked over to the elephants and were able to feed and interact with them.
 Due to the size of our group and the limited number of elephants, they were certainly well fed.
 We all got a chance to take some photos and had a great time.
-Eventually, we ran out of food and our guide had us sit in a shady spot nearby to give us about 45 minutes of elephant education.
+Eventually, we ran out of food.
+Our guide had us sit in a shady spot nearby to give us about 45 minutes of elephant education.

 And finally, you’ll head back to the reception area where you can purchase a refreshing cocktail and lounge in their pristine, elephant-free pool before lunch.
 Here you can rent a towel if you need one or shop for small souvenirs.
 They also have beer, soda, coffee, tea, and smoothies available for purchase.

-Lunch includes a brief lesson on how to make Thai noodle soup so that you can create your own perfect soup concoction!
-A vegetarian option is offered as well.
-After lunch you’ll be transported back to your hotel where you’ll undoubtedly need a nap!
+Lunch includes a brief lesson on how to make Thai noodle soup.
+You can create your own perfect soup concoction!
+A vegetarian option is available as well.
+After lunch, you’ll be transported back to your hotel where you’ll undoubtedly need a nap!

 We shopped around and read a lot of reviews prior to deciding that Maerim was the best choice for our elephant excursion.
 Most of the elephant sanctuaries around Chiang Mai offer a very similar program involving bathing and feeding the elephants.
 And most have a price point of around $50-100 USD per person.

-We loved that Maerim had excellent reviews on both TripAdvisor and Google, and that they were at the lower end of the price range, at just 1600 THB/person (~$53 USD).
+We loved that Maerim had excellent reviews on both TripAdvisor and Google.
+Plus, they were at the lower end of the price range, at just 1600 THB/person (~$53 USD).
 And considering that it includes transportation and lunch – it’s a great value!